-GASB 94 ■ Public-Private and Public-Public Partnerships and Availability Payment Arrangements
+GASB 94 ■ Public-Private and Public-Public Partnerships and Availability Payment Arrangements Effective 06/15/2023 (your FY 2023)

 This standard addresses accounting and financial reporting for arrangements in which a government contracts with an operator to provide public services by conveying control of the right to operate or use a capital asset for a period of time in an exchange or exchange-like transaction.
 We do not expect this standard to have any significant effect on the Township.